robovines6955/Stampede/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/sample_conventions.md

 addressing needs, or has a variety of modes or outputs, these should be demonstrated as simply as possible.

-Special programming methods, or robot control techniques should be reserved for “Concept” Samples, and where possible, Samples should strive to only demonstrate a single concept,
+Special programming methods, or stampede control techniques should be reserved for “Concept” Samples, and where possible, Samples should strive to only demonstrate a single concept,
 eg: State machine coding, or a User Menu system, and not combine them into a single “all inclusive” sample.
 This will prevent an “all inclusive” Sample being deleted just because one part of it